dacre-denny/node-imgtovid/README.md

 # node-imgtovid
-node app that batch processes a folder of images and converts the processed images into a single video
+Simple app that batch processes a folder of images and converts the processed images into a single video

 ## Why?